BrightspaceUI/core/components/alert/README.md

 	Inline Alerts can be placed anywhere in the page content
 </d2l-alert>
 <d2l-alert-toast id="alert-toast" type="success" open no-auto-close>
-	Toast Alerts appear at the botttom of the viewport</a>
+	Toast Alerts appear at the botttom of the viewport
 </d2l-alert-toast>
 ```